 my school has the best teachers you will ever find this school also has a lot of magnet students and also is a clean school

 Venice Senior High School is a public high school in Los Angeles.
 The principal of Venice Senior High School is Elsa Mendoza.
-2,605 students go to Venice Senior High School and identify mostly as Asian; Hispanic; and White, non-Hispanic.
+2,605 children attend Venice Senior High School and are mostly Asian; Hispanic; and White, non-Hispanic.
 16% of the Venice Senior High School students have "limited English proficiency."
 58% of the 2,605 students here are paying reduced lunch prices.
-The student to teacher ratio at Venice Senior High School is 20:1.
+The ratio of students to teachers at Venice Senior High School is 20:1.
 Windward School is one of the nearest high schools.

 - Ceramics sculpture